Brewers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in six straight games.
-During his last 10 games he is hitting .300 with three doubles, a triple, two walks and five RBI.
+- Kwan heads into this game looking to extend his seven-game hit streak.
+In his last 10 outings he is hitting .293 with two doubles, a triple, a walk and five RBI.

 Kwan Recent Games